RobotDegilim/ME461_LABS/README.md

 Step 3: colcon build from root of workspace

 Step 4: Use the following command to launch the simulation:
-			ros2 launch sokoban gazebo_launch.py
+:x			ros2 launch sokoban gazebo_launch.py
 	This will launch the simulation, with a turtlebot3 at the centre of the world, along with a single box.

 Step 5: You can now look at the topic being published: ros2 topic list